About Faster Than Normal

 Structured methods for making better decisions under uncertainty.
 Organized across categories like framing, evaluating options, stress-testing, and prioritization.

 Synthesis, not summaries.
-We don't condense books into bullet points.
-We cross-reference dozens of sources per subject to surface the patterns, principles, and decisions that actually mattered — then structure them so you can use them.
+I cross-reference dozens of sources per subject to surface the patterns, principles, and decisions that actually mattered — then structure them for practical use.

 Every claim has a source.
-Our AI cites the original playbook material behind every answer.
+The search tool cites the original playbook material behind every answer.
 If it can't be traced back to researched content, it doesn't get said.
-No hallucinations, no filler.

-Built for operators, not academics.
-Every playbook, mental model, and decision tool on this platform is structured around one question: how do I actually apply this?
-Theory is only valuable when it changes what you do next.
+Built for operators.
+I structure every playbook, mental model, and decision tool around one question: how do you apply this?
+Theory matters when it changes what you do.

 The whole picture in one place.
 People, companies, business models, frameworks, mental models, and decision tools — connected and searchable.
-The kind of cross-domain knowledge that used to take years of reading, available in seconds.
+Cross-domain knowledge that used to take years of reading.

 What readers say